What is Postpartum Depression (PPD)?

-- Five or more out of following (including at least one of depressed mood and loss of interest or pleasure) in the same 2-week period.
+Five or more of the following (including at least one of depressed mood and loss of interest or pleasure) in the same 2-week period.
 Each of these symptoms represents a change from previous functioning, and needs to be present nearly every day:

 - Depressed mood

 - Loss of interest or pleasure, most of the day;

 - Change in weight or appetite.

 - Psychomotor retardation or agitation (observed);

 - Thoughts of harming yourself or your baby